Supergroup BF action for supergravity

 \section{Conclusions}

 The BF formulation of gravity is an interesting field of study \cite{KrasnovR,KrasnovSF,KrasnovC,KrasnovD,smolin1,smolin2}.
 Its group structure makes it suitable for the study of quantum gravity.
 One important aspect of it is given by its constraints.
 In this work we consider its extension to supergravity, first considering that a straightforward supergroup generalization of the action of Pleba\'nski is inconsistent, because the constraints lead to a nilpotent volume element.
 This fact motivated us, in the bosonic case, to consider a generalization (\ref{pleba}) of the action given by Krasnov \cite{KrasnovD}, which has a sort of duality to Pleba\'nski action, because it turns out after application of the consistency conditions of the equations of motion and the constraints, which require that this field $\phi$ is constant.
-Further we considered the $OSp(2|1)$ extension of the action (\ref{pleba}), with an additional constraint which contributes at various stages of the calculations of the fermionic constraints, and of the cosmological constant terms.
-Similar to the bosonic case \cite{KrasnovD}, the consistency conditions of the equations of motion, the bosonic and fermionic simplicity constraints, and the additional constraint, lead to an action which in this case can be identified with the action of supergravity of Townsend \cite{townsend}.
+Further we considered the $OSp(2|1)$ extension of this action (\ref{plebasusy}), with an additional constraint which contributes at various stages of the calculations of the fermionic constraints, and of the cosmological constant terms.
+Similar to the bosonic case, the consistency conditions of the equations of motion, the bosonic and fermionic simplicity constraints, and the additional constraint, lead to an action which in this case is the action of supergravity with cosmological constant given by Townsend \cite{townsend}.
 Both actions, the bosonic and the supergroup ones, have a non-linear Kalb-Ramond vector symmetry, which on-shell corresponds to diffeomorphism invariance.

 The BF action of gravity has been considered as the starting point for various generalizations as well as quantization proposals for gravity.
-It would be worth to consider the quantization of the approach presented in this work, in particular for spin-foam models.
-Similarly for the generalizations proposed in \cite{montesinos, smolin1,smolin2,KrasnovR,KrasnovSF,KrasnovC,KrasnovHD,KrasnovD}.
+It would be interesting to consider the quantization of the approach presented in this work, in particular for spin-foam models.
+Similarly for the generalizations proposed in \cite{montesinos,smolin2,KrasnovR,KrasnovSF,KrasnovC,KrasnovHD,KrasnovD}.

-Also the introduction of matter into the action \cite{capovilla} or the generalization to higher dimensions \cite{KrasnovHD} could be considered.
-The study of the hamiltonian formulation, following e.g. \cite{hamilton}, would be also of interest.
+Also the introduction of matter into the action \cite{capovilla,Krasnov} or the generalization to higher dimensions \cite{KrasnovHD} could be considered.
 The consequences of the presence of a cosmological constant regarding the deformation of the symmetry group of discretized models could be also studied \cite{baez,baez1}, as well as the consequences of degenerated metrics \cite{reisenberger2}.